Here are all the winners from the 2024 Grammys – rolling list

 Luciana Souza & Trio Corrente – ‘Cometa’

-Miguel Zenón & Luis Perdomo – ‘El Arte Del Bolero Vol. 2’
+Miguel Zenón & Luis Perdomo – ‘El Arte Del Bolero Vol. 2’ – winner

 Best Traditional Pop Vocal Album